ggluta/GCP-workshop/docs/tutorials/gcp/deploying-monolith/deployment-steps.md

 __Note:__ You can alternatively list all available regions `gcloud app regions list` and pick another one if you want to.

-Then, deploy your application into App Engine environment, run `mvn appengine:deploy`
+Then, deploy your application into App Engine environment, run

 ```sh
 $ ./mvnw -DskipTests appengine:deploy